mpoelsterl1217/adventure-game/README.md

 1. Additional methods for door:
 	1. unlock - unlocks door
+	2. open - opens the door if it's unlocked ((Doesn't count toward requirement total, added in list for clarity)
 2. Additional methods for person:
 	1. can-eat? - checks if a person has all the items necessary to consume the food item.
 For example, if the food needs a spoon to be eaten, method checks if a spoon is in the person's contents.